retkowsky/Audio_Analytics_With_AzureML/README.md

 Document:
 https://github.com/retkowsky/Audio_Analytics_With_AzureML/blob/main/AudioAnalyticsWithAzure.pdf

-## Demo 1: Acoustic Anomaly Detection for Machine Sounds based on Images
+## Demo: Acoustic Anomaly Detection for Machine Sounds based on Images

 ### Problem
 Is it possible to detect an anomaly (not normal noise) using a machine sound file?